 “If you feel like working, sit down, it will soon pass.”

 With the end of the summer season the tourist industry, on which the island is so heavily reliant, begins to shut down.
-However, while smaller towns and villages seem deserted the larger towns are still busy and you can enjoy skiing in the mountains and walking along the sandy beaches all on the same day.
+However, while smaller towns and villages seem deserted the cities are still busy, and you can enjoy skiing in the mountains and walking along the sandy beaches all on the same day.

 Spring is my favourite time to visit but whatever the season, if you find yourself in Corsica, look out for any one of the many colourful festivals held throughout the year, religious as well as secular, celebrating everything from the town’s Saint’s day to Jazz, local wines or even the wind.

 In summer, it can get incredibly hot, the roads are busy, and hotel prices are high.

 In autumn, however, things start to slow down again, the weather is usually perfect, and hotel and flight prices are far more reasonable.